 With these challenges for renewable energy in mind, it may seem difficult to foresee a future with clean energy.
 However, it is possible if we all take a collaborative approach.
 Countries like Iceland and Paraguay are already at 100% renewables.
 We can replicate these results globally.

-It is only through a concerted effort, not only from politicians and business but also from individuals and communities, that we can find a pathway through the energy transition.
+We can find a pathway through the energy transition through a concerted effort, not only from politicians and businesses but also from individuals and communities.

 |Andrea Masini, Emanuela Menichetti, Investment decisions in the renewable energy sector: An analysis of non-financial drivers, Technological Forecasting and Social Change, Volume 80, Issue 3, 2013, Pages 510-524, ISSN 0040-1625, https://doi.org/10.1016/j.techfore.2012.08.003|